 Conclusion

-In summary, understanding what are the benefits of drinking pineapple juice can inspire you to incorporate this refreshing beverage into your daily routine.
+Once you understand what the benefits of drinking pineapple juice actually are, it makes sense to work it into your daily routine.